Girish-Krishnan/Deepfake-Detection/README.md

 └── train.py
 ```

 The new `deepfake_detection` package exposes reusable components so that models no longer repeat the same dataset code.
-Legacy scripts still work but now import the shared dataset class.

 ## Requirements